LoomaDesign

 Build the Image Set Around Page Jobs

-A Shopify product image generator workflow should start by listing the jobs the product page has to finish, then create each image against one job.
+A Shopify product image generator workflow starts by listing the jobs the product page has to finish, then creates each image against one job.

-This table should be the creative brief.
-It keeps the Shopify product image generator focused on conversion work instead of random scene variation.
+Use this table as the creative brief.
+It keeps the Shopify product image generator focused on conversion work and avoids random scene variation.

 For a skincare bottle, the set may need a main image, texture swatch, bathroom routine scene, packaging layout, ingredient module, and scale image beside a hand.
 For a backpack, the set may need a front image, side angle, pocket layout, zipper closeup, model-scale image, color variants, and laptop-fit proof.
 For a small appliance, the set may need a counter image, control panel closeup, included parts, cleaning image, result shot, and mobile gallery crop.